baoanth/C-Unit-Test-Demo/README.md

-# C-Unit-Test-Template
+# C-Unit-Test-Demo
-A project demo for demonstrating how to test C code with Google Test
+A project demo for demonstrating how to test C code with Google Test.

 ## Prerequisites